 What also matters to me is that every husband defend their wife like Amy’s husband, Dr. Hooman Noorchashm, did.
-He is to be commended for his tireless championing and scrutiny of the FDA 501(k) approval process and initiation of the U.S. Government Accountability Office’s Congressional investigation, and the adverse event reporting process, with the fellow advocate participation of Rep. Brian Fitzpatrick.
+He is to be commended for his tireless championing and scrutiny of the FDA 501(k) approval process, and initiation of the U.S. Government Accountability Office’s Congressional investigation, the adverse event reporting process with the fellow advocate participation of Rep. Brian Fitzpatrick

 After 23 years of cancer spread by the morcellator, with not one adverse event reported by any surgeon until Amy herself filed a complaint, they won a blackbox warning on these medical devices, so its use decreased.
 While there is no ban on the morcellator, one can visualize it on the horizon.

 Incredibly, gynecologists still advocate its use (well, it makes surgery faster, so they can do more cases and make more money) even though it can spread unknown cancer in women, causing them to … die.
 The morcellator is as ugly as the word sounds, and it needs to be banned (like it has been in Brazil, Canada, and removed from the UK, and other countries.
 In the USA, it’s “business as usual.”